Table of Contents

 Deficiency of magnesium results in uterine hyper-irritability, fetal growth retardation, cerebral palsy and pregnancy-induced hypertension.
 The recommended allowance for pregnant women aged 14–18 is 350 mg per day, for women aged 19–30, it is 360 mg per day, and women aged 31–50, it is 360 mg per day.

-High rates of growth in fetus increases the maternal needs for iodine.
+High rates of growth in fetus increase the maternal needs for iodine.
 Deficiency of iodine can result in abortion, stillbirths, birth defects and neurological defects.
-The most vulnerable group in case of iodine deficiency is the pregnant women.
+The most vulnerable group in case of iodine deficiency is pregnant women.
 The recommended allowance for pregnant women aged 14–50 is 220 μg per day and iodized salt can prevent iodine deficiency.

 There is copper accumulation in the fetus, amniotic fluid, and newly formed maternal tissue.
-This increases the copper demand during pregnancy.
+This increases copper demand during pregnancy.
 The recommended allowance for pregnant women aged 14–50 is 1.3 mg per day.

 To maintain the increased plasma volume during pregnancy, sodium requirements are more than normal.
 Acceptable intake for pregnant women aged 14–50 is 460–920 mg per day.

 There is an overall small increase in potassium needs during pregnancy, but this does not require supplemental intake.
 Hence the adequate intake is the same as for non-pregnant women, i.e., 2,800 mg per day.

-The higher sulphate requirements during pregnancy can be met from water and protein rich diet that has sulphur containing amino acids.
+The higher sulfate requirements during pregnancy can be met from water and protein-rich diet that has sulfur-containing amino acids.